tarantool/sdvg/doc/en/usage.md

 - `min_length`: Minimum string length.
 Default is `1`.
 - `max_length`: Maximum string length.
 Default is `32`.
 - `logical_type`: Logical type of string.
 Supported values: `first_name`, `last_name`, `phone`, `text`.
 - `template`: Template for string generation.
-Allows you to use the values of any columns of the generated model and specify the pattern of the string using the `pattern` function.
+Allows you to use the values of any columns of the generated model.
   Information about the functions available in template strings is described at the end of this section.
+  Cannot coexist with `ordered`, `distinct_percentage` or `distinct_count`.
+- `pattern`: Pattern for string generation.
+The `A` symbol is any capital letter, the `a` symbol is any small letter, symbol `0` is any digit, the `#` symbol is any character, and the other characters remain as they are.
 - `locale`: Locale for generated strings.
 Supported values: `ru`, `en`.
 Default is `en`.
 - `without_large_letters`: Flag indicating if uppercase letters should be excluded from the string.
 - `without_small_letters`: Flag indicating if lowercase letters should be excluded from the string.